You raise your child or children alone: financial support

-Verified 01 September 2025 - Directorate of Legal and Administrative Information (Prime Minister)
+Verified 30 April 2026 - Public Service / Directorate of Legal and Administrative Information (Prime Minister)

 If you are raising your child or children alone, you can benefit from several supports, under certain conditions.

-You may be entitled to Family Support Allowance (FSA) if you are in one of the following situations:
+You may be entitled to Family Support Allowance (FSA) if you have any of the following:

 - The other parent did not recognize the child